Projections and configuration

 (Germany, fiction, 2005, 117 min, vostf, Goldkind film, Arte)

 Munich, 1943.
-A group of students forms a resistance movement, the White Rose, calling for the fall of the Third Reich.
-Its members distribute anti-Nazi leaflets, cover the city walls with slogans and invite the youth of the country to mobilize.
-On 18 February, Hans Scholl and her sister Sophie are arrested by the Gestapo, imprisoned in Stadelheim and questioned.
+A group of students formed a movement of resistance, the White Rose, calling for the fall of the Third Reich.
+Its members distribute anti-Nazi leaflets, cover the city walls with slogans, and invite the country’s youth to mobilize.
+On February 18, Hans Scholl and his sister Sophie are arrested by the Gestapo, imprisoned by Stadelheim and questioned by s.

 Watermarks